noFrontendSolutions/build-react-app-ssr/README.md

 ---

 is a fullstack React development environment, featuring server-side rendering.
+It supports the bare-knuckle minimum of features to create a prototype of a fullstack React app.
 It is easy to configure and extendable with a minimum of webpack knowledge.
-It's unopinionated and super leight-weight.
-It's there to help you build a prototype of your fullstack React app.

 ## Features: